Learning to Configure Agentic AI Systems: Introduction

 Current approaches to agentic architecture design largely rely on static heuristics or ``kitchen sink'' strategies that flood the context window with extensive history and retrieved evidence.
 However, this is suboptimal for two reasons.
 First, performance degrades in long contexts due to the ``lost-in-the-middle'' phenomenon, where models fail to attend to relevant information~\cite{liu2024lost, hong2025context}.
 Second, static systems are inefficient; they fail to adapt their computational footprint to task difficulty.
 For example, an agentic system designed for multi-hop reasoning might trigger expensive web-search tools and iterative verification loops even for a basic arithmetic query.
 This ``one-size-fits-all'' approach leads to wasted compute and unnecessary latency by applying the same heavy resources to trivial and complex inputs.

 Ideally, an agent system should \emph{adapt its configuration to each query at hand}.
 While intuitive, learning such dynamic configurations is difficult because the design space is combinatorial.
 For instance, consider a system that must answer questions of varying difficulty: Should it invoke a single-shot Chain-of-Thought?
 Deploy parallel voters to cross-check answers?
 Allocate a generous token budget, or conserve compute with a minimal response?
-Even a simple 3-agent system with 5 workflow patterns, 3 tools (each independently enabled) for the first two agents, and 3 budget tiers per agent yields $5 \times 8^2 \times 3^3 \approx 8{,}600$ structural configurations and adding prompt selection quickly pushes this beyond $10^5$ configurations, rendering brute-force search intractable and manual tuning impractical.
+Even a simple 3-agent system with 5 workflow patterns, 3 independently selectable tools for two agents, and 3 budget levels per agent yields $5 \times (2^3)^2 \times 3^3 = 8{,}640$ structural configurations before prompt selection.
+Adding only 20 prompt choices already expands this to over $10^5$ possible configurations, rendering brute-force search intractable and manual tuning impractical.

-To address this, we cast agent configuration as a query-wise decision-making problem.
-To tackle the large search space, we formulate this as a reinforcement learning (RL) setup, where a lightweight controller on top of a frozen agent system jointly optimizes workflows and context management while trading off task accuracy against computational cost.